Junior (10 to 12 years) Netball

-Girls cannot play in a lower age division but it is possible to play in a higher age division.
-The one exception to the playing up rule in 2017 will be for 10 year olds - in 2017, the NSNA has determined that only children born in 2007 may play in the 10 year old competition.
-Any children born in 2008 must continue in the NetSetGo competition.
+Girls can't play in a lower age division but it is possible to play in a higher age division.
+However the playing up rule does not apply where children turning 9 (or under) wish to play in the U10 Netball competition.
+The NSNA has determined that only children turning 10 in the calendar year can play Netball and that all younger players must continue in the NetSetGo competition.

 If there are insufficient players to create a team in each age group, the players may be consolidated in one age group.